Faces in the Light

 This post is a project to see if I can describe what it is I see (and can’t see) clearly.
 Would you please let me know with a comment if I was successful?

 When we are babies we begin developing facial recognition.
 Our brains slowly discard the skills we will not need.
-For instance humans need to see human faces vs. monkey faces.
-As a baby you are capable of viewing and distinguishing all faces and you learn that because you don’t see monkeys every day the brain can now discard higher levels of monkey software because it won’t be using it much.
+For instance, humans need to see human faces vs. monkey faces.
+As a baby you are capable of viewing and distinguishing all faces, and you learn that because you don’t see monkeys every day, the brain can now discard higher levels of monkey software because it won’t be using it much.
 Knowing what monkeys look like is good enough.
 The brain has learned that it does need to focus on humans, so that is where the brain will focus development.
-Now,

-the brain needs to understand many things about human faces so the brain develops these skills.
-By the time the person is a bouncy one-year-old the brain has a Doctorate in facial recognition.
+Now, the brain needs to understand many things about human faces, so the brain develops these skills.
+By the time the person is a bouncy one-year-old, the brain has a doctorate in facial recognition.
 BUT, what if in the process of developing the brain there is damage and critical steps are not completed properly?
 This is what happens when there is a lack of visual development.

-From this blog you know that I was born with cataracts (I had no light perception due to the clouded lenses) and that on my first birthday I was operated on and given sight in my right eye.
+From this blog you know that I was born with cataracts (I had no light perception due to the clouded lenses), and that on my first birthday I was operated on and given sight in my right eye.
 Six weeks later the left eye was also operated on.
 The surgeon did a beautiful job!!!!
-So, I was now a happy sighted one year old who is simply a bit behind developmentally.
+So, I was then a happy, sighted one-year-old who was simply a bit behind developmentally.

 Because there was no vision during the first year of my life, several critical phases of development could not complete properly.
-Muscles in my eyes failed to learn to strengthen themselves and nystagmus (rapid eye movement) came about, I also did not develop full facial recognition during this time.
-In later years the PXE decided to contribute a bleed in the retina and lessen what vision I have.
+Muscles in my eyes failed to learn to strengthen themselves, and nystagmus (rapid eye movement) came about.
+I also did not develop full facial recognition during this time.
+In later years the PXE (Pseudoxanthoma Elasticum) decided to contribute a bleed in the retina and reduce what vision I had.
 This is why I have only 12% of my vision left.
 The percentage is a far better description of what I really see.
 It isn’t about distance but rather about what I can really see in a comprehensive manner.
-So if you have 100% of your vision and can see something easily, chances are that most likely I’ll have to blow it up and make it BIG or stand closer to the object in order to see it. .
+So if you have 100% of your vision and can see something easily, chances are that I’ll have to blow it up and make it BIG, or stand closer to the object in order to see it.